 Oh, yeah, we’re into that too.

-On the sunny Saturday or Sunday afternoon, it doesn’t matter where are hiking (and yes, you’re hiking because that’s what you do in Slovenia during weekends), you’re going to see the paragliders elegantly sliding through the air.
+On a sunny Saturday or Sunday afternoon, it doesn’t matter where you are hiking (and yes, you’re hiking because that’s what you do in Slovenia during weekends); you’re going to see the paragliders elegantly sliding through the air.

-This is surely the best way to explore the Slovenian landscapes from another perspective and experience how does it feel to fly like a bird.
+This is surely the best way to explore the Slovenian landscapes from another perspective and experience how it feels to fly like a bird.

 Even though we haven’t tried paragliding yet, it is certainly on our bucket list!